-In Year 12, students will follow a curriculum that consists:
+In Year 12, students will follow a curriculum that consists of:

-- Core subjects (A Levels and Vocationals)
+- Core subjects (A Levels and Vocational subjects)

 - Enrichment

-- Leadership
+- Leadership (Work experience)

-- Professional Development
+- Professional Development / Personal Development

-- Quiet Study
+- Silent Study

 This curriculum has been developed over a number of years to give students the best opportunities when applying for university or entering the world of work.
 It has been tailored to ensure each student has the best possible chance of success in their studies.